 McDonald's (MCD) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the world's biggest hamburger chain had lost 16.99% over the past month, lagging the Retail-Wholesale sector's loss of 6.56% and the S&P 500's loss of 10.82% in that time.
+Prior to today's trading, shares of the world's biggest hamburger chain had lost 5.26% over the past month.
+This has was narrower than the Retail-Wholesale sector's loss of 5.75% and the S&P 500's loss of 10.5% in that time.

-MCD will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect MCD to post earnings of $1.96 per share.
-This would mark year-over-year growth of 13.95%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.06 billion, up 2.04% from the year-ago period.
+Investors will be hoping for strength from MCD as it approaches its next earnings release, which is expected to be April 30, 2020.
+On that day, MCD is projected to report earnings of $1.70 per share, which would represent a year-over-year decline of 1.16%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.87 billion, down 1.73% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.70 per share and revenue of $20.80 billion.
-These totals would mark changes of -1.79% and -1.33%, respectively, from last year.
+MCD's full-year Zacks Consensus Estimates are calling for earnings of $7.16 per share and revenue of $19.78 billion.
+These results would represent year-over-year changes of -8.67% and -6.16%, respectively.

-Investors should also note any recent changes to analyst estimates for MCD.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for MCD should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.83% lower.
-MCD is currently sporting a Zacks Rank of #4 (Sell).
+Over the past month, the Zacks Consensus EPS estimate has moved 16.11% lower.
+MCD currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, MCD is holding a Forward P/E ratio of 21.84.
-For comparison, its industry has an average Forward P/E of 15.74, which means MCD is trading at a premium to the group.
+Looking at its valuation, MCD is holding a Forward P/E ratio of 24.72.
+Its industry sports an average Forward P/E of 20.59, so we one might conclude that MCD is trading at a premium comparatively.

-We can also see that MCD currently has a PEG ratio of 2.63.
+We can also see that MCD currently has a PEG ratio of 2.98.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Restaurants industry currently had an average PEG ratio of 1.94 as of yesterday's close.
+The Retail - Restaurants was holding an average PEG ratio of 1.98 at yesterday's closing price.

 Click to get this free report